-An intern will work closely with Tim, Bonnie, and Brett on a variety of ranching tasks as their capabilities allow, including but not limited to: rotational grazing systems, pasture management and evaluation, cattle moves, cattle health monitoring, cattle care, and branding.
+An intern will work closely with the mentors on a variety of ranching tasks as their capabilities allow, including but not limited to calving, brandings, rotational grazing systems, pasture management and evaluation, fencing, pairing and moving cattle, cattle health monitoring, and haying.

 Horseback riding experience is not required.
-However, horses are utilized for moving cattle in the forest and there is an opportunity to learn how to ride horses if desired.
+However, horses are utilized for moving cattle, doctoring, and branding cattle and there is an opportunity to learn how to ride horses if desired.
 ATVs are used to move cattle, cover ground checking pastures, cattle, water, and putting out salt and mineral.

 Additional responsibilities as needed and as per request.

 · Go Getter Attitude.

 Length of Internship: 3 Months

 Stipend: Wellnitz Ranch will pay a monthly stipend estimated at $2,100.00/month.

 General work hours: The typical work week is 7:30 am to 6:00 pm.
 Monday through Saturday.
 Hours will vary, depending on the season and activities.
 The regular day off is Sunday.
 There is a community church close by.